AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 The Prover Node will not need to coordinate with sequencers, and will interface with the L2 P2P network and L1 to generate proof requests (and prove them).

-## Implementation

-Delve into the specifics of the design.
-Include diagrams, code snippets, API descriptions, and database schema changes as necessary.
-Highlight any significant changes to the existing architecture or interfaces.

-Discuss any alternative or rejected solutions.

 ## Change Set

 - [ ] Cryptography